SterlingBrayboy/sc_project_library/README.md

-# Project 1: Practicum Library
+# Library Landing Page

-The Practicum Library webpage is the first project in the Software Engineer program at Practicum.
-It was created using HTML and CSS, based on a design brief.
+The Library Landing Page was created using HTML and CSS, based on a design brief.

 ## Project features